 This frequency works well because it’s regular enough to stay in touch, but not so frequent that it feels intrusive.

-Most, though not all subscriptions models work on an annual renewal basis.
+Most, though not all subscription models work on an annual renewal basis.
 They rarely go beyond a year, but usually offer an easy option to renew.

 Subscription models - success factors